secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/secessentialshandson1.md

 6. Click the `Merge` button on your merge request after the pipeline passes.

-## Task F. View the Project Level Vulnerability Report
+## Task G. View the Project Level Vulnerability Report

 > Every time you merge code into the main branch, the security pipeline will run and generate a project level vulnerability report that shows all vulnerabilities in *the latest commit to the default branch.* Think of this as the baseline set of vulnerabilities that you’ll compare to vulnerabilities on other branches.